cromlehg/StasyqToken/README.md

 ## Smart-contracts description

-Contract mint bounty and founders tokens after main sale stage finished.
+The tokens for the bounty and the team are minted after the ICO is finished.
-Crowdsale contracts have special function to retrieve transferred in errors tokens.
+There is a special function to return 3rd party tokens that were sent by mistake (function retrieveTokens()).
-Also crowdsale contracts have special function to direct mint tokens in wei value (featue implemneted to support external pay gateway).
+Each stage has a direct minting function in wei.
+This is made to support the external payment gateways.

 ### Contracts contains
 1. _StasyqToken_ - Token contract